 The Company entered into subscription and renunciation agreements (SRA) whereby the Company was to incur and renounce exploration expenditures in an amount equal to \$2,300,000 by December 31, 2009.
-The SRA includes an indemnification clause, whereby failure to incur and renounce the full amount of exploration expenditure requires the Company to pay the investors an amount equal to the value of the tax credits that were to be received under the Tax Act, As a result of the Company failing to incur the necessary exploration expenditure in 2009, a has been recognized in prior years and reversed in 2015 as likelihood of outflow of resources is remote.
+The SRA includes an indemnification clause, whereby failure to incur and renounce the full amount of exploration expenditure requires the Company to pay the investors an amount equal to the value of the tax credits that were to be received under the Canadian Tax Act.
+As a result of the Company failing to incur the necessary exploration expenditure in 2009, a provision of \$414,685 was recognized in prior years and subsequently reversed in 2015 as likelihood of outflow of resources was remote.